kipcole9/attempt/README.md

 * `Attempt.run/2` which is the main public api
 * `Attempt.Bucket.Token.new/2` which defines how to create a token bucket
 * `Attempt.Retry.Policy.Default` which shows how a retry policy is defined
-* `Attempt.Retry.Backoff.Exponential` which shows the default backoff strategy
+* `Attempt.Retry.Backoff.None` which shows the default backoff strategy
 * `Attempt.Retry.Exception` which shows how to classify an exception return

 ```